 The half-Italian, half-Austrian financer Camillo Castiglioni was the richest man in all of Central Europe—the wealthiest who wasn’t a royal—and he was an airplane enthusiast, riding the wave of enthusiasm that encompassed cutting-edge technology.
 In the first few decades of the 1900s he invested in airplane production, got rich, went bankrupt, got rich again, designed and flew his own balloons, threw money at artists he liked, and owned dozens of companies, including Rapp Motorwerke and Bayerische Flugzeugwerke, the two companies which he merged to become BMW in 1922.

-When World War I erupted, BMW built the IIIa engine: a high-compression inline-six that helped the Fokker D.VIII, already one of the war’s best fighter planes, soar even higher while consuming less fuel.
+When World War I erupted, BMW built the IIIa engine: a high-compression inline-six that helped the Fokker D.VII, already one of the war’s best fighter planes, soar even higher while consuming less fuel.
 So strong were the engines that in 1919, after war’s end, one modified IIIa sent pilot Franz Zeno Diemer to an unofficial altitude record of 32,000 feet.

 The Treaty of Versailles limited airplane production for Germany, a problem for airplane engine makers.
 So BMW diversified.
 It built farm equipment, industrial engines, office furniture.
 In 1921, it began to produce motorcycles.
 It still wasn’t enough.
 Castiglioni returned, did some business, made some deals, performed some more mergers.